matiasfha/draft-articles/knowing-the-intl-object.md

 <small>You can see a demo of this code in [the following link](https://jsitor.com/BtkNjWJNw)</small>

-In this code you can briefly see some of the things that **Intl** can do.
+In this code, you can briefly see some things that **Intl** can do.

-- Gives you static access to different constructors, in this case `DateTimeFormat` and `NumberFormat`
+- Gives you static access to different constructors, in this case, `DateTimeFormat` and `NumberFormat`
 - Allows you to "transform" content from one format to another based on the value of `locale`

-It is important to note the `locale` argument received by all constructors exposed by **Intl**.
-This is the value that you will ideally capture dynamically so that you can modify the content based on its value.
+It is essential to note the `locale` argument received by all constructors exposed by **Intl**.
+This `locale` is the value you will ideally capture dynamically so you can modify the content based on its value.

-Browsers offer a method of getting the value of `locale` based on the user's preferences or the user's location.
+Browsers offer a method of getting the value of `locale` based on the user's preferences or location.

 ```js
 const locale = navigator.language
 console.log(locale); // "es-CL"
 ```

-## What is `locale` and how does it work?
+## What is `locale`, and how does it work?

 When we refer to `locale` we refer to a string that represents a group of user preferences like:

 - Date and Time
 - numbers and currency
-- Time zones, languages ​​and countries
+- Time zones, languages ​​, and countries
 - Measurement units

-This `locale` string must follow a particular format to be used, this consists of:
+This `locale` string must follow a particular format to be used; this consists of:

 * A subtag or language code.
 * (optional) a region or country subtag.